-Deciding she wanted to be a missioner, Sister Aida contacted the Maryknoll Sisters and was invited to work at the Maryknoll High School in Davao for a year so that the Sisters could get to know her and she them.
+Deciding she wanted to be a missioner, Sister Aida contacted the Maryknoll Sisters and was invited to work at the Maryknoll High School in Panabo City, Davao, Philippines for a year so that the Sisters could get to know her and she them.

-She entered the Maryknoll Sisters novitiate in the Philippines in 1966.
-In 1970 Sister Aida was assigned to Guatemala, where she taught chemistry and mathematics for five years at Colegio Monte Maria.
-From 1976 – 82 Sister Aida worked with Christian communities and supported women’s causes in Mexico.
-Sister Aida returned to the United States and worked in California as part of the admission team for the Maryknoll Sisters.
+In 1970, Sister Aida was assigned to Guatemala, where she taught chemistry and mathematics at Colegio Monte Maria.
+Assigned to Mexico from 1976 – 82 Sister worked with Christian communities and supported women’s causes.
+She then returned to the United States and worked in California as part of the Maryknoll Sisters Admission Team in 1984.

-Sister Aida then went to the Philippines where she was engaged in the same ministry for three years.
-In 1990, Sister Aida was assigned to Managua, Nicaragua, where she was involved in the formation of Christian communities and youth and women’s groups.
+Sister Aida went to the Philippines where she was engaged in the same admissions ministry for three years.
+In 1990, she was assigned to Managua, Nicaragua, where she was involved in the formation of Christian communities and youth and women’s groups.

-In 1997, she was assigned to Namibia, where she serves on the Women’s Commission of the Namibian Bishops Conference.
-In this capacity Sister Aida conducts workshops for women on domestic violence, civil, inheritance and property rights, works with those suffering from HIV/AIDS, and also conducts leadership courses for the women.
+In 1997, she was assigned to Namibia, where she served on the Women’s Commission of the Namibian Bishops Conference.
+In this capacity Sister Aida conducted workshops for women on domestic violence, civil, inheritance and property rights, worked with those suffering from HIV/AIDS, and also conducted leadership courses for the women.
 Since 2011, Sister Aida coordinated Caritas Namibia and the Family Commission of the Namibian Bishops Conference.
 In addition to helping give Caritas a role in Namibia, Sister Aida focused on domestic violence issues and promoting family life in the country.